Creating dashboards

 Dynamic data is a collection of information that refers to a particular entity (for example, a customer, a product, a message sent to customers, a URL, attributes (city, name, birth date), and so on).
 It’s described as a dynamic because it changes as the context of the analysis changes.

-1. To display data for an individual customer or attribute on the dashboard, add analyses that contain a parameter and its value (for example, a customer ID or message ID).
-This parameter must be added to the analysis as a dynamic key.
+1. To display data for an individual customer or attribute on the dashboard, add analyses that contain the same dynamic key.

 Result: The Dynamic key icon icon shows on the settings panel on the dashboard.